Find Affordable College Courses

 Dayton, OH

-You’ll be in good company if you decide to attend University of Dayton.
-It ranked #2 on our 2023 Best Drama & Theater Arts Schools in Ohio list.
-UDayton is a large private not-for-profit school located in the city of Dayton.
+You’ll join some of the best and brightest minds around you if you attend University of Dayton.
+The school came in at #2 on this year’s Best Drama & Theater Arts Schools in Ohio list.
+UDayton is a fairly large private not-for-profit school located in the medium-sized city of Dayton.

-Read full report on Drama & Theater Arts at University of Dayton
+Full Drama & Theater Arts at University of Dayton Report

 After completing their degree, theater graduates from UC carry an average student debtload of $21,710.
 For students who choose a 10-year repayment plan, the average monthly student loan payment is $314.